keystonejs/keystone-classic/README.md

 `keystone.routes(app);` adds Keystone's dynamic routes to the Express app router.
-This can be done before or after your application's routes are defined, although if they come after, you can explicitly lock down or replace Keystone routes with your own.
+This can be done before or after your application's routes are defined, although if they come after, you can explicitly lock down or replace Keystone routes with your own (so be careful).

 ### Example application script (web.js) - advanced